-- a.
-This date shall be recorded by the succeeding CAB and shared with the client and the current CAB. - For a fishery certificate, the succeeding CAB shall inform the MSC of the agreed transfer date at least 10 days in advance of the transfer date. - 4.11.3.7 On the agreed transfer date the current CAB shall: - a.
-Cancel the certificate in the scheme database; and - b.
+- b.
+For a fishery certificate, the succeeding CAB shall inform the MSC of the agreed transfer date at least 10 days in advance of the transfer date. - 4.11.3.7 On the agreed transfer date, the current CAB shall: - a.
+Cancel the certificate in the scheme database, and - b.
 Ensure that all the client's records are up-to-date, including those held on the scheme database.